 Differences between the housing fund and the other mandatory insurances

-The ministry of human resources and social security regulated the welfare and social security system, and there are five social insurance items in the welfare program: the maternity, medical, pension, work-related injury and unemployment insurances.
+The ministry of human resources and social security regulated the welfare and social security system, and there are five social insurance items in the welfare program: maternity, medical, pension, work-related injury, and unemployment insurances.

 Example: Base and Rate of Publicly Accumulated Housing Fund in Shanghai